 In all of these transactions, Nomura either receives or provides collateral, including Japanese and non-Japanese government, agency, mortgagebacked, bank and corporate debt securities and equities.
-In most cases, Nomura is permitted to sell or repledge these securities to third parties such as through repurchase agreements, securities lending transactions or to cover short positions.
-In repurchase and reverse repurchase agreements, the value of collateral typically exceeds the amount of cash transferred.
-Collateral is generally in the form of securities.
+In most cases, the party receiving the collateral is free to sell or repledge the securities received through repurchase agreements, securities lending transactions or to cover short positions.
+In repurchase and reverse repurchase agreements, the value of collateral typically exceeds the amount of cash transferred, where collateral is generally in the form of securities.
 Securities borrowing transactions generally require Nomura to provide the counterparty with collateral in the form of cash or other securities.
 For securities lending transactions, Nomura generally receives collateral in the form of cash or other securities.
 Nomura monitors the market value of the securities either received from or provided to the counterparty.
 Additional cash or securities are exchanged as necessary, to ensure that such transactions are adequately collateralized throughout the life of the transactions.